jasonmccormack1970/ETNA_MFG_HACKATHON_TEMPLATE/README.md

 A browser session should also automatically start connecting you to http://localhost:3500/ This is the home page of your development environment.

+You should also see a Hello World message on your home page.

 # Creating Your Postgres Database & Test Data